openmvm/OpenMVM/README.md

 # OpenMVM
 	OpenMVM is an open-source multi-vendor e-commerce marketplace platform.
+	It is not ready for production yet.